erikg713/Palace-of-Goods/README.md

 ### Prerequisites

+Ensure you have the following installed on your machine:

 - Python 3.x
+- Node.js (version 14.x or later)
-- Node.js and npm
+- npm (Node Package Manager)
-- PostgreSQL
+- PostgreSQL (latest version)
 - Docker (optional, for containerization)

 ### Clone the Repository

+Open your terminal and run the following commands:

 ```bash
 git clone https://github.com/erikg713/Palace-of-goods.git